nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 HTML programming scam on my mother.
 Countless projects started with no hope of finishing or succeeding, but sponsors parted with funds.

+No regulation or controls whatsoever

+No practitioner licensing (e.g. doctors, nurses, civil engineers)

+No engineering code compliance or mandatory inspections

+Public generally has no recourse

 ---